 “Its nice of you all to come along, I don’t suppose most of you will be with us for more than a few days.”
 These are the first words soldiers hear at the beginning of their SAS selection attempt.

-This phase takes place in Brunei, at the British army jungle training school.
+This phase occurs in Brunei, at the British army jungle training school.
 Imagine six weeks without a shower?
 Imagine six weeks without a shower or a shave in the middle of a tropical jungle?
 That’s what the jungle phase is all about!
-The candidates are split into patrols of four and are taught all the jungle tactics they would need, from building a basha (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone, and so on…
+The candidates are split into patrols of four and are taught all the jungle tactics they would need, from building a basha (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone, etc.

 Often more than half of the men fail the jungle phase!